gvishaal7/syndicate/README.md

 the cron job file checks calls the cast.js file every 1 hr

 Initially the "count.txt" file countains a count value of 0 and is updated everytime when the servlet returns new data.
-This helps in tracking if some new data was added by the admin for every periodic check.
+This helps in tracking if some new data was added by the admin between every periodic check.

 "compile.sh" file inside the "src" directory provides the insight on how the java classes were compiled.